Where to go on holiday in September

 While the UK weather in August has been unreliable in recent years, September has a good record of providing late summer sunshine and steady temperatures.
 Following the high reason rush, it’s a great time to explore this country.

 Get in touch with your inner child rediscovering the Isle of Wight or enjoying a lazy boating holiday on the Norfolk Broads.
-You’ll find great prices on self-catering cottages in Devon or Cornwall, and on this wonderful collection of cottages in Dorset.
+You’ll find great prices on self-catering cottages in Devon or Cornwall, and beach houses in Norfolk and Suffolk.

 If you love the idea of camping but aren’t so crazy about the idea of insects and sleeping bags, have a look at Feather Down Farms which has fabulous luxury tents (timber floors, proper beds, wood-fired stove, etc) all set on authentic working farms.
 Or head to Trevella Park on a beautiful stretch of Cornish coastline, where you’ll find nature trails, fishing lakes and a heated outdoor swimming pool.
 We recommend the luxury safari tents with comfortable beds, duvets and outdoor decking.

 Britain has many outstanding hotels, including Whatley Manor, which has a two-Michelin star restaurant, in the Cotswolds, Lucknam Park Hotel & Spa near Bath, Sands Resort in North Cornwall and Tregenna Castle Hotel which is set in woodland and tropical gardens overlooking the Cornish resort of St Ives.
 If you want to be pampered in a remote countryside setting, try Pen-y-Dyffryn Country Hotel on the Welsh-Shropshire border, or Pentre Mawr Country House in North Wales.

 If Bradley Wiggins and Chris Froome have got your blood pumping, try a cycling break in the UK with Skedaddle.
 Choose between road cycling and mountain biking, perhaps in the Lake District or Cotswolds.

 Explore our complete selection of UK holiday ideas.

 September is a good month for city breaks.
 We wouldn’t recommend you go too far south unless you really enjoy the heat – Istanbul, Cairo and Marrakech are arguably best left until October – although it’s a great time for trekking in Morocco where the high altitude brings lower temperatures.